MIND-NYSPI/xnat-cs-tutorial/tutorial_part1.md

 ### Installing Images for the Container Service

 The Container Service currently uses Docker.
-That means that your containers will be based on Docker Images.
-The first step in running a process via the container service is to pull or create a Docker Image.
-Your Docker Images and Containers do not have to live on the same machine as your XNAT instance.
-However, configuring the Container Service to listen to a remote server for new Docker Images is beyond the current scope of this tutorial; we will pull Docker Images to the machine that hosts our XNAT instance.
+That means that your containers will be based on Docker images.
+The first step in running a process via the container service is to pull or create a Docker image.
+Your Docker images and containers do not have to live on the same machine as your XNAT instance.
+However, configuring the container service to listen to a remote server for new Docker images is beyond the current scope of this tutorial; we will pull Docker images to the machine that hosts our XNAT instance.

 If you have not already, create an account on Docker.com.